- What Does a Sleep Monitor Do?

 In its simplest form, sleep tracking means being able to detect when you’re not awake.
 While sleeping, you go through four stages of sleep, and the change from one stage to the other is often gradual (and thus difficult to detect).

-Some devices, such as the WHOOP*, have been shown in lab tests to reliably measure how much time you spend in each of the four sleep stages.
+Some devices, such as Muse S and the WHOOP Strap, have been shown in lab tests to reliably measure how much time you spend in each of the four sleep stages.
 However, most devices fail miserably in that regard, leaving their wearers with incorrect and misleading data.

 You can increase the amount of time you spend in restorative phases of sleep — including deep and REM sleep — with a few simple lifestyle changes, including maintaining a consistent sleep schedule, avoiding stimulants and alcohol before going to bed, and other tricks that I discuss in this article.